opulo-inc/ohai/docs/lumen/x-gantry/index.md

 	<img src="images/install-x-linear-rail-3.jpg"/>

 *	Torque the rail mounting bolts to specification in sequence beginning with the bolts at the center of the rail and working towards each end.
-	*	A torque wrench set to 0.5N/M must be used when tighening these bolts
+	*	A torque wrench set to 0.5N/M must be used when tightening these bolts

 	<img src="images/install-x-linear-rail-4.jpg"/>